Plantation sector will have more jobs, says Kerala Agri Varsity VC

 The success of these new airports is contingent on the ability to attract international traffic

-Plantation sector crops adopted by Odisha and North-Eastern States are likely to create more jobs in the agriculture sector, according to R Chandra Babu, Vice-Chancellor, Kerala Agricultural University.
+Plantation sector crops adopted by Odissa and North-Eastern States are likely to create more jobs in the agriculture sector, according to R Chandra Babu, Vice-Chancellor, Kerala Agricultural University.

 Inaugurating the 24th international symposium on plantation crops (PLACROSYM) here on Tuesday, he said a thorough and continuous research and development in the plantation sector will immensely add value to the sector.

-Spices Board Chairman A. G. Thankappan said the Covid outbreak significantly affected the migrant workers and it reflected in the plantation sectors.
-He asked the scientists and researchers to take it as a challenge to find finest solutions for Covid-related problems in the plantation sector.
+Spices Board Chairman A. G. Thankappan said the Covid outbreak significantly affected the migrant workers and reflected in the plantation sectors.
+He asked the scientists and researchers to take it as a challenge to find finest solutions for Covid related problems in the plantation sector.

 The success of these new airports is contingent on the ability to attract international traffic